smussenden/fall19-data-journalism/in_class_assignments/class_01/readme.md

 ## Setup

-1. Download top pharmacy, distributor and manufacturer data for Logan County, West Virginia from the [Washington Post "Digging into the DEA's pain pill database" page](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/)
+1. Download top pharmacy, distributor and manufacturer data for Logan County, West Virginia from the [Washington Post "Digging into the DEA's pain pill database" page](https://www.washingtonpost.com/graphics/2019/investigations/dea-pain-pill-database/).
+If you're having trouble, the data is available [in this folder](data/).

 2. Create a new Google Sheets workbook and name it "In_Class_Assignment_01 YOUR NAME Sheet".
 Set the permissions to "anyone with link can edit".